Chronology

 Attends some of Kaprow’s informal Happenings.

-Hangs untitled abstract canvases in former student Tom Doyle’s building so he can show them to Henry Geldzahler, curator at the Metropolitan Museum, and Ivan Karp of Leo Castelli Gallery, but Doyle forgets to unlock the door to the building.
+Hangs untitled abstract canvases in former student Tom Doyle’s building so he can show them to Henry Geldzahler, curator at the Met, and Ivan Karp of Leo Castelli Gallery, but Doyle forgets to unlock the door to the building.39Oral history interview with Tom Doyle by Avis Berman, January 21, 2002, RLF Archives.
 Brings them to Leo Castelli Gallery and shows them to the dealer and his former wife, Ileana Sonnabend.

 1961